Head of Department: Mr J Hogg

-At key stage 4, students will study both audio-visual and print media, and will develop awareness of the technical elements of construction in addition to related media concepts such as representation, audience, Ideologies, language, institution, narrative and genre as well as the wider social significance of these issues.
+At key stage 4, students will study both audio-visual, web based, radio, film and print media.
+Students will develop awareness of the technical elements of construction in addition to related media concepts such as representation, audience, industries and media language.
+Students will also study the wider social, historical, cultural and political significance of these issues.

 The specification offers: